 As a global company, CommScope is exposed to risks at many levels.
-CommScope's Board of Directors has ultimate responsibility for Environmental, Social, and Governance (ESG) policies and practices but has delegated specific oversight of these risk areas to various Board committees.
-For example, the Audit Committee has oversight of our ethics and compliance program, and the Nominating and Governance Committee has responsibility for our environmental, sustainability and social responsibility program.
+The Company's Board of Directors has ultimate responsibility for ESG policies and practices.
+The Board's three standing committees provide oversight and guidance over different aspects of ESG.
+The Audit Committee has oversight of our ethics and compliance program and matters relating to ESG disclosures.
+The Nominating and Corporate Governance Committee has responsibility for environmental matters and the integration of ESG into all governance matter.
+The Compensation Committee oversees ESG-related compensation incentives and targets and strategies related to diversity, equity, inclusion and well-being.
 In addition, management-led teams create, direct and implement our sustainability strategy and maintain a thorough system of checks and balances designed to minimize social, environmental, physical and ethical risks.
-CommScope employees play a key role in the sustainability program by implementing our sustainability actions and initiatives.
+The Company's employees play a key role in the sustainability program by implementing our sustainability actions and initiatives.